 I compared electricity used by recording measurements from a great little Kill-A-Watt P4400 energy meter I picked up.
 It’s accurate to 2% and is fantastic for monitoring a variety of power supply details including power consumption in Watts.

 In the image I’ve provided below you can see for yourself the measurements I took when testing.
 There’s an amazing amount of difference between the two!

 From top to bottom: Low, medium, and high settings I measured for power readings.
 You can see here the power use I observed for the air conditioner (left) and the box fan (right), measured in Watts.
 Notice how much more electricity the AC unit requires to run when cooling even when on low speed!

 The results: AC vs fan electricity comparison data

-I already had suspected that an air conditioner would draw more electricity to work that a standard ceiling or box fan, but I wasn’t ready for what I discovered!
+I already had suspected that an air conditioner would draw more electricity to work than a standard ceiling fan or box fan, but I wasn’t ready for what I discovered!